 - It is the student's responsibility to secure their placement with the approval of the DCT. - Students are expected to conduct themselves in an ethical, professional, and reliable manner, including observation of timelines, notification of absences, permission for vacation, and other professional responsibilities.
-Students are required to behave with courtesy and professionalism with all training site personnel and school personnel - Students should integrate themselves into the culture and methodologies of the training site, and develop good working relationships with staff and clients - Students should display attitudes of openness to self-examination and new learning - Students should advise the DCT of difficulties encountered on any training site - Students should submit all required paperwork by the due deadline and communicate with the Clinical Training Office regarding any difficulties with obtaining completed paperwork - Students are responsible for maintaining copies of their Supervisor Evaluation of Student forms, and for advising the Clinical Training Office of any significant delays in receiving this documentation.
-This form represents a vital training record, and failure to submit it in time may result in lost hours - If a student becomes academically disqualified or administratively withdrawn from Pacifica, they should notify the Clinical Training Office of the steps they will undertake to notify the training site of their status change at Pacifica
+Students are required to behave with courtesy and professionalism with all training site personnel and school personnel - Students should integrate themselves into the culture and methodologies of the training site, and develop good working relationships with staff and clients - Students should display attitudes of openness to self-examination and new learning - Students should advise the DCT of difficulties encountered on any training site - Students should submit all required paperwork on Tevera by the due deadline and communicate with the Clinical Training Office regarding any difficulties with obtaining completed paperwork - Failure to submit paperwork on time may result in lost hours for either Practicum or Internship completion. - If a student becomes academically disqualified or administratively withdrawn from Pacifica, they should notify the Clinical Training Office of the steps they will undertake to notify the training site of their status change at Pacifica

-Director of Clinical Training
+Director of Clinical Training Responsibilities

-- Does not offer placement for students. - Will provide students with up-to-date practicum resource materials describing approved practicum experiences, prerequisites, expectations, and procedures - Will advise students, along with Pacifica faculty, advisors, and clinical training staff, in the practicum selection and application process - Along with the seminar leaders, will monitor student progress and individualized training goals, and will be available for consultation and advisement to training sites and students - Will develop new training sites and recommend their affiliation with Pacifica - Will regularly visit, call, and/or write to individual training sites and facilitate a working relationship between the school and the site - Will contact the site to notify of student status change if student becomes academically disqualified or administratively withdrawn from Pacifica
+- Does not offer placement for students. - Will provide students with up-to-date practicum resource materials describing approved practicum experiences, prerequisites, expectations, and procedures - Will advise students, along with Pacifica faculty, advisors, and clinical training staff, in the practicum/internship selection and application process - Will monitor student progress and individualized training goals, and will be available for consultation and advisement to training sites and students - Will develop new training sites and recommend their affiliation with Pacifica - Will regularly visit, call, and/or write to individual training sites and facilitate a working relationship between the school and the site - Will contact the site to notify of student status change if student becomes academically disqualified or administratively withdrawn from Pacifica